 IV NATURE OF RESTRICTIONS

 Virtually every sanctions programme includes an asset freeze, the effects of which are twofold: first, the funds and economic resources of the designated individuals and entities are frozen, meaning that they cannot deal with their own assets; second, it is prohibited to make funds and economic resources available, directly or indirectly to or for the benefit of the designated individuals and entities.
-The United States refers to the designated individuals and entities as specially designated nationals (SDNs) and publishes the SDN List of designated individuals and entities.
+The United States refers to the designated individuals and entities as SDNs and publishes the SDN List of designated individuals and entities.

 The designated entities frequently include politicians (e.g., government ministers) and members of the military and intelligence services, but they may also include prominent businessmen who are supporting the regime via their business activities, and the spouses and children of high-ranking politicians.
 For example, under the Libya sanctions, the European Union designated not only Muammar Gaddafi but also his daughter and several sons, and there are businessmen designated under the Syria and Ukraine-related sanctions.